Our wool

 It has thermoregulatory properties: it is insulating while being breathable, which allows you to retain body heat in winter without sweating as soon as the sunny days arrive.

 Like other pure new wools, Merino wool can absorb up to 30% of its weight in water without being wet to the touch.
 This characteristic, which sailors were particularly suited to test, also allows the wool to dry quickly.
-Hence the reputation of an almost waterproof sweater.
+Hence the reputation of an almost waterproof jumper.

 We also use cashmere for some of our designs in combination with other fibers.
 This incredibly soft fiber comes from the undercoat of cashmere goats.
 It is so thin that it takes thousands to make a thread.
 Cashmere weighs ten times less than wool, and it is also more insulating and warmer.